irshadvaza/irshadvaza.tech/learning-guides/azure-ai-agent-framework/04-example-1-your-first-agent.md

 from azure.identity import AzureCliCredential

 # Create a psychologist-style agent
+client = OpenAIChatClient(
+    model=model,
+    azure_endpoint=endpoint,
+    api_key=api_key,
+)

-agent = AzureOpenAIChatClient(credential=AzureCliCredential()).create_agent(
+agent = client.as_agent(
+    instructions=(
-    instructions="You are an expert psychologist AI that detects emotions and mental states from text.
-Be empathetic and insightful.", name="MoodAnalyzer"
+        "You are an empathetic AI assistant that analyzes emotions " "expressed in text.
+Provide supportive and insightful responses. " "Do not diagnose mental health conditions."
+    ),
+    name="MoodAnalyzer",
 )

 ```

 **Breaking this down line by line:**